Flotomate/product_docs/source/asset-management/manage-software-license.rst

 Compliance Settings
 -------------------

-{Product} allows you to set under and overutilization notifications for Multiple Machines and Volume Users License Types.
+Flotomate allows you to set under and overutilization notifications for Multiple Machines and Volume Users License Types.
 You have to define the underutilization and overutilization threshold for above mentioned License Types to enable utilization monitoring.